Woburn Elder Law Attorney

 - Prepare a living will.

-The Heritage Law Center Will Keep Your Documents Current
+The Heritage Law Center Will Keep Your Legal Documents Current

 We take our responsibility to you and your family very seriously.
-We’ll review your documents with you on a regular basis to ensure that they are in keeping with changes in your life — selling your home, having a grandchild marry, having a sibling who develops special needs.
+We’ll review your documents with you on a regular basis to ensure that they are in keeping with changes in your life—selling your home, having a grandchild marry, having a sibling who develops special needs.
 Each person’s situation is unique, which is why our elder law team tailors every elder plan for each client.
-We’re also very careful to keep in sync with all changes in federal or state law that may affect your elder plan.
+We’re also very careful to keep in sync with all changes in federal or state law that may affect your estate planning and elder plan.

 You can find more information in our free MassHealth Planning and Asset Protection Report.

 An advantage to getting older is that you have the benefit of experience and the wisdom that comes with it.
-As elder law attorneys, we pride ourselves on carefully listening to and working with our older clients, to make sure we put the best plan in place for their future.
-Contact our law firm for a consultation.
+As an elder law practice, we pride ourselves on carefully listening to and working with our older clients, to make sure we put the best elder and estate plan in place for their future.
+Contact our law firm for a consultation and discover how we can help you navigate the road ahead.